Zequez/logseq-vault/pages/Startover Co-Creation.md

 - # Ideas to improve the current experience
-	- Add a sort of forum thread
+	- Add a sort of forum thread to each page where you get one independent thread for each person.
+	-